 At a Glance

-- Tasks: Support HR teams with legal advice and document drafting in employment law.
+- Tasks: Support HR teams with legal advice and draft documents in employment law.

-- Company: Join a caring, innovative organisation that values collaboration and personal growth.
+- Company: Join a caring, innovative organisation that values collaboration and growth.

-- Benefits: Enjoy part-time hours, hybrid working, competitive salary, and 39 days annual leave.
+- Benefits: Enjoy part-time hours, hybrid working, 39 days leave, and a great pension scheme.

 - Why this job: Make a real impact in a supportive environment while developing your legal expertise.

-- Qualifications: 2:1 Law degree or CILEX qualification with at least 12 months paralegal experience required.
+- Qualifications: 2:1 Law degree or CILEX qualification with 12 months paralegal experience required.

 - Other info: Flexible working options available; choose between 4 full days or 5 shorter days.